 Meteosat Second Generation is operated by The European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT) and provides almost continuous images to meteorologists and researchers in Europe and around the world.
 This includes visible, infra-red, water vapour, High Resolution Visible (HRV) images and the derived cloud top height, cloud top temperature, fog, snow detection, and volcanic ash products.
 These images are available for a range of geographical areas.
 Images are available from March 2005 onwards at a frequency of 15 minutes (some are hourly) and are at least 24 hours old.

-This dataset contains snow detection product images from the MSG satellites over Central Africa.
+This dataset contains RGB 'False Colour' 321 Product images from the MSG satellites over the Great Rift Valley, Africa.

 No news update for this record

 Restricted data: please submit an application using the REQUEST ACCESS link for access.

 Use of these data is covered by the following licence: http://licences.ceda.ac.uk/image/data_access_condition/msg.pdf.
 When using these data you must cite them correctly using the citation given on the CEDA Data Catalogue record.

 Data obtained by satellite from March 2005, prepared by the Met Office and stored in the BADC archive.

 |Spinning Enhanced Visible and InfraRed Imager - SEVIRI-1||Deployed on: Meteosat Second Generation 1 (MSG-1) or METEOSAT-8|

 |Mobile Platform Operation 1||Mobile Platform Operation for: Meteosat Second Generation 1 (MSG-1) or METEOSAT-8|